 Can the TOEFL/IELTS be waived?

 We can waive the TOEFL/IELTS requirement for international applicants who have completed 3 or more years in a degree-granting program instructed exclusively in English, or who consider English to be their primary language.
+You do not need to reach out to us to request a waiver.
+If you quality for a waiver the online application system will automatically waive the test score requirement.

 Can I visit the department?